Republicans in struggle to break Democrats' hold on Congress

 Still, Republicans were slowly amassing some of the five seats needed to reach a 218-seat House majority.

 They picked up a Nashville, Tennessee-area seat long held by Democrats.
-And in a dramatic example of the difficult political environment for Democrats, the party’s House campaign chairman Rep. Sean Patrick Maloney was fighting for political survival against Republican state legislator Mike Lawler in New York’s Hudson Valley.
-He would be the first Democratic campaign chief to suffer defeat in two decades.
+And in a dramatic example of the difficult political environment for Democrats, the party’s House campaign chairman, Rep. Sean Patrick Maloney, was fighting for political survival against Republican state legislator Mike Lawler in New York’s Hudson Valley.

 In the evenly split Senate, the battleground was focused on the deeply contested states of Arizona, Georgia, Nevada and Wisconsin.
 In Pennsylvania, Democrat John Fetterman flipped a Republican-controlled Senate seat that's key to the party’s hopes of maintaining control of the chamber.
 The 50-50 Senate is now in Democratic hands because Vice President Kamala Harris can cast a tie-breaking vote.